 All Asian grocers have the Sweet Chili Sauce, and it's carried by most supermarkets.
 When you add the chili sauce into the Apricot mix, just taste and adjust the spiciness if necessary.

-How to Thicken Apricot Chicken
+How to Thicken the Apricot Sauce

-Yes, it’s best to thicken this recipe when it’s done.
+Yes, it's best to thicken this recipe when it's done.
 I find the Apricot sauce a bit too runny for my liking.
-I mix 1 heaped teaspoon of corn starch with 1 tablespoon of water.
-Mix it into a slurry and add it into the slow cooker, just before I’m ready to feed my hungry family.
+I mix 1 heaping teaspoon of corn starch with 1 tablespoon of water.
+Mix it into a slurry and add it into the slow cooker, just before I'm ready to feed my hungry family.
 When serving Apricot Chicken, I place the chicken over the rice, then spoon over the thickened sauce.
 It looks much more appetizing, especially when I garnish with a bit of chopped parsley.

 Slow Cooker Apricot Chicken, made with fresh apricots and no unpronounceable ingredients.
 This is a real Apricot Chicken recipe!
 Your family will love this summer dinner favorite.
 Bon Appetit! Приятного аппетита!